Last Updated: 2nd January 2024

-Power Electrics collects data to operate effectively and provide you the best experience with our products.
-You will provide this data directly to us when you submit an enquiry for any of our products or services either over the phone, via the website, through email or by letter / fax.
-We will occasionally gain data from qualified third party vendors in order to provide you with the service or product that you require.
+The Company collects data to operate effectively and to provide you with the best experience with' our products.
+You will provide this data directly to us when you submit an enquiry for any of our products or services over the phone, via the website, through email or by letter.
+We will occasionally gain data from qualified third-party vendors in order to provide you with the service or product that you require.

 We will only ever collect personal data which is required for us to perform the contract, for example contact and employer details.

 The personal data we do collect, we retain for the following periods:

 - Legal: We are required to meet legal obligations in terms of retention periods for some data, such as financial records and information.

 - Contractual: Your data will be retained for the duration of your contract, as required by us to fulfil our contractual obligations.
 Following the end of the contract term we retain your information for a period of 3 years for marketing and business analysis purposes.

 The Company use the data we collect to operate our business and provide you with the products and services we offer.
 We also may use the data to communicate with you regarding the product and services you have enquired about.

 When communicating marketing messages to you, we always seek consent prior to sending any communication about technical blogs, company news, technical events, or latest offers.
 Once consent has been gained you will only receive emails about the topics you expressed interest in.
 If you consent to us using your personal information for marketing purposes, you have the right to opt out at any time.

 We may share your personal data with approved third-party vendors in order to provide you the products and services that you require.
 This group includes vendors that help us provide our services to you (like payment providers that process your credit and debit card information).
 We require vendors to agree to privacy commitments in order to share information with them.
 We also share data with Company controlled affiliates and subsidiaries and when required by law, or to respond to legal process.